-Tooth Extractions in Rochester Hills and St. Clair, MI
+Tooth Extractions in Rochester Hills & St. Clair Shores, MI

 Dental extractions can be intimidating procedures, but they are relatively common dental treatments, and our team has decades of combined experience performing gentle and painless tooth extractions.
 We also offer wisdom teeth removals, so patients do not have to be referred out to an oral surgeon’s office for any kind of dental extraction.
 To learn more about our tooth extraction services or schedule a consultation with our team, please contact our office!Contact Us